What Degree Do You Need to Become a Nurse?

 “A baccalaureate education is the preferred route for preparing someone to take the licensure exam in nursing,” said Margaret (Peggy) Moriarty-Litz, chief nursing administrator at Southern New Hampshire University.
 Bachelor degrees in nursing take about four years to complete and are offered at accredited colleges and universities.

-"A nurse prepared at the baccalaureate level is required to have the knowledge, skills and attitudes to deal with the increasing complexity of patient care, which is the result of increased life expectancy, a more diverse patient population and rapid patient turnover in hospital admission," Moriarty-Litz said.
+“A nurse prepared at the baccalaureate level is required to have the knowledge, skills and attitudes to deal with the increasing complexity of patient care, which is the result of increased life expectancy, a more diverse patient population and rapid patient turnover in hospital admissions,” Moriarty-Litz said.

 In addition to the necessary science education, BSN-prepared nurses learn the soft skills that are, in fact, vital skills in the profession.
 According to Moriarty-Litz, these skills include: